peter88213/nvhelp-de/source/items_menu.rst

 **Einen HTML-Report mit Gegenstandsdaten anzeigen**

-Mit **Gegenstände > Liste anzeigen** kann man create a list-formatted HTML file that contains an item list, and launch your system’s web browser for displaying it.
+Mit **Gegenstände > Liste anzeigen** können Sie create a list-formatted HTML file that contains an item list, and launch your system’s web browser for displaying it.

 .. note::
    The report is a temporary file, auto-gelöscht on program exit.
-   If needed kann man have your web browser save or print it.
+   If needed können Sie have your web browser save or print it.